MaidScientistIzutsumiMarin/tumblrbot/README.md

 **To-Do:**

 - Update to Python 3.14.
+Currently waiting for Jiter to have wheels.

 **Known Issues:**